Indian Health Service 2023 Agency Work Plan

 The Indian Health Service’s mission is "to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives to the highest level"

 IHS remains committed to mitigating programmatic and operational risks before they arise.
-The agency is also increasing its efforts to effectively communicate with tribal and urban partners on creating and establishing sustainable actions to strengthen the Indian health system.
-IHS is strengthening the system by developing and implementing a work plan to identify, assess, plan for and monitor organizational and programmatic risks that impact the agency.
+The agency is also increasing its efforts to effectively communicate with Tribal and Urban Indian Organization partners on creating and establishing sustainable actions to strengthen the Indian health system.
+IHS is strengthening the system by developing and implementing a work plan to identify, assess, plan for, and monitor organizational and programmatic risks that impact the agency.

 IHS has also established clear, well-defined, long-term goals that are consistent with the agency's mission and will increase performance and improve quality health care across the agency.